mmazzet/placemark/README.md

   </a>
 </p>

-> Placemark: a Hapi/node application for managing Flea Markets Placemarks
+> Placemark: a Hapi/node application for managing Flea Markets Placemarks.
+Create lists of flea markets you want to visit around Europe and save information for each of them.

+## Tools used
+- node.js
+- Bulma
+- Handlebars
+- Hapi
+- Joi
+- Chai
+- Mocha

+## Screenshots

+## Deployment

 ## Install